-The Wife is driving, and is in the right lane.
-Another car is the left lane, slowly passing us.
+The Wife is driving and is in the right lane.
+Another car is in the left lane, slowly passing us.
 Suddenly, a motorcycle darts between us!
 Another motorcycle is already ahead of the other car.

 Then the motorcycles, in turn, proceed to drive between not one, not two, but FOUR pairs of cars, in about three minutes.
 I was happy no one got hurt.

 2. I am riding my bicycle down my street.
 I am as far right as I can be, given the fact there is a string of parked cars.
 I can sense that there’s a car that wants to pass me, but there’s oncoming traffic, and this is not an option.